 GMU CPS offers a range of evidence-based treatment services and has a sliding scale fee so that all people have the opportunity for assessment and treatment regardless of their income.
 We offer a variety of assessment options, primarily psychoeducational testing and mental health evaluations (many of which are court-ordered) as well as therapy for children, adolescents, and adults.
 We provide individual therapy, family therapy, group therapy, and couples counseling.

-All trainees are very closely supervised by licensed psychologists who are faculty and adjuncts within the Psychology Department at George Mason University.
+All trainees are very closely supervised by licensed clinicians who are faculty and adjuncts at George Mason University.
 The GMU CPS adheres to a clinical science model of training and, therefore, all trainees receive training in, and are expected to practice utilizing evidence-based assessment and psychotherapy techniques.
 While faculty supervisors at GMU CPS maintain a primarily Cognitive-Behavioral orientation, other evidenced-based orientations (e.g., DBT, Family Systems) are presented and trainees are provided opportunities for integrating various evidence-based techniques as appropriate in understanding and addressing a client’s needs.